 One of the most important mindful eating techniques is to ask yourself: “Am I hungry?” before you eat.
 If the answer is “yes,” then it’s time to eat.
 But if the answer is “no,” then there is likely something else going on, and your body probably does not need the extra calories if you do not feel hungry.

 How do I practice mindful eating?

-Our bodies are hardwired to tell us when we need nutrients and when we are full.
+Our bodies tell us when we need nutrients and when we are full.
+In fact, we are hardwired to have these sensations.
+Because of this, it’s important that we take the time to listen to our bodies and understand what we need.
+Start off by creating healthy meals and plates during the holidays.
 Here are a few helpful tips to create a balanced plate during the holiday season:

 - At parties or family gatherings, drink low-calorie beverages to help fill you up.
 Alcoholic beverages, juice, soda and ciders are packed with calories and can contribute to holiday weight gain and inflammation.
 Flavored sparkling water is a great low-calorie alternative.

 - Snack on vegetables or fruit options rather than dips, cheeses or chocolates.
 At meal time, be sure to fill your plate with quality proteins like turkey, ham, chicken and non-starchy vegetables like broccoli, greens, carrots or a side salad.

 - Be aware that casseroles, dips, puddings, gravy and sauces can add calories quickly and make it more difficult to tell when you’re truly full.
 Limit these to smaller portions so you’re able to enjoy them and feel good.